Hamiltonian Forging of a Thermofield Double: TFD States as Ground States

 \subsection{Numerical test: the Hubbard spinless chain}

-To get an insight into the answer to the previous questions, a numerical analysis is in order.
 We will consider a popular benchmark model, the Hubbard 1D chain.
-Since we are not interested in magnetization phenomena, we will consider a simplified version with spinless fermions on N sites: \be H = \sum_{i=1}^N \epsilon_0 a^\dagger_i a_i - t \left( \sum_{i=1}^N a^\dagger_i a_{i+1} + h.c \right)+ U\sum_{i=1}^N a_i^\dagger a_i a_{i+1}^\dagger a_{i+1} \, . \ee Quadratic terms encode the on-site potential and nearest-neighbor interactions.
+Since we are not interested in magnetization phenomena, we will consider a simplified version with spinless fermions on $N$ sites: \be H = \sum_{i=1}^N \epsilon_0 a^\dagger_i a_i - t \left( \sum_{i=1}^N a^\dagger_i a_{i+1} + h.c \right)+ U\sum_{i=1}^N a_i^\dagger a_i a_{i+1}^\dagger a_{i+1} \, . \ee Here, the quadratic terms encode the on-site potential and nearest-neighbor interactions.
 They are weighted by a chemical potential $\epsilon_0$ and hopping amplitude $t$, respectively.
 The quartic terms introduce nearest neighbor repulsion parametrized by a constant $U$.
 To bring this Hamiltonian into the form \eqref{hamil}, the change of basis needed is just a simple Fourier transform (assuming periodic boundary conditions), after which \be H = \sum_{k} \omega_k a^\dagger_k a_k + \frac{U}{N} \sum_{k,p,q} e^{-i\frac{2\pi}{N}q} \; a^\dagger_{k+q} a_{k} a^\dagger_{p-q} a_{p} \,, \ee where $\omega_{k}=\epsilon_0-2t \cos(2\pi k/N)$, with $k =0,..,N-1$.
 The interaction term proportional to $U$ is non-local in momentum.
 It gives rise now to scattering events between two incoming electrons with momentum $k$ and $p$ that exchange momentum $q$.
 As previously discussed, the model with only $H_2$ is exactly solvable.
 Adding $H_4$ makes the overlap $|\braket{\hbox{GS}(\beta)}{\hbox{TFD}(\beta)}|$ decrease if this quartic interaction introduces a significant contribution that competes with the diagonal $H_2$.
 In this example, such contributions arise from scattering terms with net momentum exchange zero, i.e., $q=0$ and $k+q=p$.
-The non-interacting energies $\omega_k$ are not the best candidates to estimate $H_{LR}$ and generate a TFD with optimal overlap with the GS (see Supplementary Material).
+The non-interacting energies $\omega_k$ are not the best candidates to estimate $H_{LR}$ and have a ground state with optimal overlap with the TFD.